strimzi/proposals/011-admin-server.md

 ### The server
 The proposal is to make a modular server using the Vert.x-Web toolkit which has strong support for creating both REST and GraphQL interfaces.
 The server contains a single Vert.x verticle which listens for inbound traffic on 1 or more configurable ports.
-Allowing multiple configurable ports will allow the server to expose different functionality on each port, the simplest example of this being exposing an HTTP API on one port and a separate HTTPS API on a different port.
+Allowing multiple configurable ports will allow the server to expose different functionality on each port.
+A common use will be to separate traffic using different authentication protocols so, one port can listen for SCRAM users, and a different port can be used for OAuth users on a single admin server.
+All the APIs that are supported on the server will then be available on both of the two ports.
-The server module itself does not contain any API implementations but defines a service interface using the Java SPI and will load modules that implement that interface from the classpath.
+The server module itself does not contain any API implementations but defines a service interface using the Java SPI and will load modules that implement that interface using the Java Service Loader.
-The implementation of the APIs that the server then exposes can be created independently and will be automatically included in the running server if they are available on the classpath when the server bootstraps.
+The implementation of the APIs that the server then exposes can be created independently and will be automatically included in the running server if they are available to the Service Loader.

 The reason for the modular approach is that it allows the strimzi project to create a base set of functionality that can easily be extended by a downstream project.
 Not only is it easy to extend the API but it can be done in isolation.